facebookresearch/ParlAI/docs/source/tutorial_model_cards.md

 The information passed via this method can partially overwrite what's written in `task_list.py` and `model_list.py`.

-#### Add Custom Sections or Changing Section Order (static)
+#### Add Custom Sections or Changing Section Order

-For static sections, there's two ways to do this.
+To add sections, there's two ways to do this.

 1. After we generate the inital model card, we can directly edit the generated markdown file.